katosh/remoteremote/README.md

-# TV Remote Control
+# remoteremote

-A web-based remote control application for Samsung and Philips Smart TVs.
+A web-based remote control for Samsung and Philips Smart TVs.
 Control your TV from any device on your local network through a responsive web interface.

 ## Features